LGBT Workers Rights

 In June 1988, the Irish Council for Civil Liberties (ICCL) established a Working Party to explore the civil liberties policy in relation to lesbian and gay rights.
 In 1990 the ICCL produced its report on Equality for Lesbians and Gay Men.
 The report explored the prejudice experienced by lesbians and gay men in Irish society and legislation, and made the case for equality and law reform.
 It also provided a model for an Equality (Anti-Discrimination) Bill.

-In 1988 GLEN (Gay and Lesbian Equality Network) was established, with Kieran Rose as a founding member.
+In 1988 GLEN (Gay and Lesbian Equality Network) was established, with Kieran Rose as a one of the founding members.
 Campaigning and lobbying for legislative change and equality for LGBT people was a central part of GLEN's remit.

 In 1995 the Combat Poverty Agency published a report on Poverty, Lesbians and Gay Men: the Economic and Social Effects of Discrimination.
 The report was based on research carried out by Nexus research group and GLEN (Gay and Lesbian Equality Network) and highlighted the impact of ongoing discrimination.